Medicine Ball Forward Lunge with Twist exercise demonstration image

 How to Perform

-1. Step forward into a deep lunge, ensuring both knees bend to 90 degrees.
+1. Step forward with right leg into a lunge, bending both knees to 90 degrees.

 Coaching Tips